newt0/defaimint/pitch/elevenlabs-script.md

 You don’t pick tokens.
 You don’t configure strategies.

-You just mint — and your NFT becomes your AI agent.
+You just mint — and your NFT becomes your AI-agent.

 It holds its own wallet.
 It signs transactions.